OpenGovAus/legistream-site/README.md

 Legistream uses our Python package [legistream-backend](https://github.com/OpenGovAus/legistream-backend) to gather stream URLs and metadata from the parliament sites.

-- We also plan to integreate [Aus-Bills](https://github.com/OpenGovAus/Aus-Bills) in some form in the future.
+- We also plan to integrate [Aus-Bills](https://github.com/OpenGovAus/Aus-Bills) in some form in the future.

 # Setup